Health Care Services for Teens

 Family planning medical offices offer external/male condoms.
 They are also widely available online or in person at retail locations like supermarkets, drug stores, gas stations, etc.

-Internal condoms – sometimes called female condoms – are a pouch that are inserted into the vagina during sex.
+Internal condoms – sometimes called a female condom – is a pouch that is inserted into the vagina during sex.
 Female condoms protect against sexually transmitted infections (STIs and STDs) including HIV, chlamydia, gonorrhea and trichomoniasis, and pregnancy.

-If you use them correctly every single time you have sex, internal condom effectiveness is 95%.
+If you use them correctly every single time you have sex, internal/female condom effectiveness is 95%.

 Female condoms can be purchased with or without a prescription.
 To purchase at a pharmacy, you’ll need a prescription from a health care provider (following an in person or online appointment).
 You can find them online without a prescription from places like FC2 Female Condoms.